-It is a historic site now known as the Texas Army Trail.
-Texas Independence from Mexico was achieved just days later at the hard-fought Battle of San Jacinto on April 21, 1836.
+The Texas Army Trail is now a historic site.
+Texas Independence from Mexico took place just days later at the hard-fought Battle of San Jacinto on April 21, 1836.

 A massive flood reservoir is an integral part of the Bud Hadfield Park.
 The green space visible from the parking lot fills with water when it acts as a reservoir.
 At other times it appears as an ample concave green space surrounded by forested areas.

-An 18 hole frisbee disc golf course was built into the park.
-Development of this disc golf course was all achieved through the efforts of a non-profit organization called the Telge Park Disc Golf, Inc. Everything was donated, including materials and labor.
+An 18-hole frisbee disc golf course is a part of the park.
+Development of this disc golf course took place through the efforts of a non-profit organization called the Telge Park Disc Golf, Inc. Everything was donated, including materials and labor.

 The Texas Army Trail Disc Golf Course is reported to be one of the most scenic disc golf courses in the Houston area.
 It is one and a half miles long.
-Since much of it is in wooded areas, precautions need to be taken about snakes and mosquitoes.
+Since much of it is in wooded areas, take precautions regarding possible snakes and mosquitoes.

 The 18 holes of this course take one through the open grass areas for the first four holes.
 Most of the rest of the course is in the natural more wild areas consisting of trees, foliage, and water.
 There are lots of twists and turns and some backtracking when following this disc golf course.
 The tees are all made of concrete.

-Hikers share this space with the disc golfers so precautions must always be taken before throwing Frisbees towards the baskets.
+Hikers share this space with the disc golfers.

 The Invention of the Frisbee

-The flying disc which later became known as a frisbee was invented by Walter Frederick Morrison.
+Walter Frederick Morrison invented the frisbee.
 He flew a fighter-bomber airplane called the P-47 Thunderbolt and learned some aerodynamic principles from that experience.

 Mr. Morrison and his wife Lu designed a disc called the Pluto Platter.
 He sold his design to the Wham-O Toy Company in 1957.
 After a name change, it became the Frisbee.
 I always think that some background information like this regarding the Frisbee invention is interesting.
 Disc golfing would not be what it is today without that flying disc.